 - a.
-The container shall be appropriately labeled with the words "hazardous waste," the type of waste, and the date the waste was first added to the container. - b.
+The container shall be appropriately labeled with the words "hazardous waste," the type of waste, and the date the container became full at the accumulation area. - b.
 If a container is being reused, all old labels must be completely removed or defaced. - c.
 The chemical names must be fully written on the label.
 Abbreviations or formulas are not permitted. - d.
-Primary hazards must be listed on the label.
+Primary hazards must be listed on the label or be affixed to the container as a separate label (See Section C.6 above for approved hazard identification labels).
 These include both physical and health hazards. - e.
-Hazardous waste labels are available from Facility Services or the technician/lab manager of each area. - f.
-If RCRA Hazardous Waste labels are not used, then labels in compliance with OSHA Hazard Communication Standard (1910.1200) must be used.
+Hazardous waste labels are available from Facility Services or the technician/lab manager of each area.

+Please note that secondary containers that are used to transport hazardous waste must have labels in compliance with OSHA Hazard Communication Standard (1910.1200).